Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 Specific Types of Vitamin Water During Pregnancy

-• Vitamin Water – Has antioxidant vitamins A, C, and E. But vitamin A in particular can be risky in excess amounts.
+• Vitamin Water XXX – Has antioxidant vitamins A, C, and E. But vitamin A in particular can be risky in excess amounts.
 Best to avoid this variety.

 • Vitamin Water Defense – Great for immune-boosting vitamin C. One of the safer options during pregnancy.